 Nissan Leaf Overview

-The electric-powered Leaf has a 75-mile typical range.
-A full charge took us 6-hours using a 240-volt outlet or 16-hours using 120 volts, but since our tests, the charge times have been shortened.
-We measured the equivalent of 106-mpg.
-Running costs are extremely low: 3.5-cents per mile at the national average of 11-cents per kWh.
-The Leaf rides comfortably, but handling isn't particularly agile.
+The electric Leaf has a 75-mile typical range.
+A full charge took us 6-hours using a 240-volt outlet, but charge times have been shortened since our tests.
+We measured the equivalent of 106-mpg, and running costs are 3.5-cents per mile at the national average of 11-cents per kWh.
+The ride is comfortable, but handling isn't particularly agile.
 The rear seat is roomy, but the cargo area is rather small.
-Standard features include a heated steering wheel and seats, and a rear-view camera, and top-level models get an electric heat system that uses 30-percent less energy.
+Standard features include a heated steering wheel and seats, and top models get electric heating that uses 30-percent less energy.
 Reliability has been above average, but we can't recommend the Leaf because it scored a Poor in the IIHS small-overlap crash test.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).